Qatar Armed Forces: Humanitarian Aid

 Following the start of Israeli military operations in the enclave after the October 7 attacks, a significant number of Palestinians in Gaza, estimated at 2.2 million, are now confronted with the imminent risk of famine.
 The Qatari Armed Forces have played a significant role in offering assistance to the Palestinians in Gaza.
 Thus far, a grand total of 91 aircraft have been dispatched, each laden with numerous tons of much-needed assistance.
-In a significant development, on April 8, 2024, they accomplished the successful evacuation of the 22nd group of injured Palestinians, marking a significant milestone since the commencement of the Israel-Hamas conflict.
+In a significant development, on April 8, 2024, they accomplished the successful evacuation of the 22nd group of injured Palestinians, marking a significant milestone since the commencement of the Gaza war.